jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-being written in the beginning of 2024, the focus has been on zero\-day (or near\-zero\-day) vulnerabilities in virtual private network (VPN) software.5Naturally, the share of VPN vector in the exploit vuln variety will likely increase for our 2025 report to reflect those trends, but the bottom line is again self\-
+being written in the beginning of 2024, the focus has been on zero\-day (or near\-zero\-day) vulnerabilities in virtual private network (VPN) software.5
+Naturally, the share of VPN vector in the exploit vuln variety will likely increase for our 2025 report to reflect those trends, but the bottom line is again self\-